 We are honored to announce the United Kennel Club has appointed the DUTCH SHEPHERD DOG CLUB OF AMERICA as the Provisional National Breed Club for the Dutch Shepherd (USA-123 CON NA).
 The DSDCA was originally approved as a Single Breed Provisional Conformation club in May 2012 and became a fully licensed Conformation Club in March 2014.
-We will now follow the additional 5 year process required to achieve Full National Breed Club status.
+We are now following the additional 5 year process required to achieve Full National Breed Club status.

 With the advent of others working towards recognition and registry of the Dutch Shepherd breed by the American Kennel Club, we strongly feel the breed must be preserved in its current functional form, and believe the United Kennel Club outlook of promoting dogs that look AND perform equally well is the best path to follow in preserving this working dog's mind, body and heart.